 The youth fit is going to work well up until just before the pre-teen years, and then you might need to find something a little larger.
 These goggles are really designed for young children, primarily in the 3-to-8 range (our opinion, not Smith’s) although every child is different on face size

 - Best option for kids who put goggles over glasses

 - Great for younger children

 POC POCito Goggles

-If you are looking for a full stable of ski equipment, be sure to check out our family ski gear checklist.
+If you are looking for a full stable of ski equipment, be sure to check out our piece on what to wear skiing.
 It will give you a low-down on everything you need for a good alpine ski trip, from kids skis to making sure you have the right base layers.
 There is a lot to invest in when you begin skiing, but the good news is that most of the gear can last for a long time an (if you have multiple skiing kids) be handed down from child-to-child over the years.

 For those of you looking for adult ski goggles, we have you covered there as well.
 Check out out piece on the best adult ski goggles, and don’t miss our special feature on the 3 best flat-light goggles as well.